addeponkeN/MatchmakingAPI/README.md

 - Supports multiple games
 - Supports millions of players matchmaking at the same time
-- Continential matchmaking by player continent preference
+- Match players together by latency (player location)
-- Drop-in matchmaking
+- Supports Drop-in matchmaking

 # How it works